 Stocks of publicly traded companies are often classified according to market capitalization, which is the market value of a company's outstanding shares.
 These classifications typically include small-cap, mid-cap, and large-cap.
 It is important to understand that there are no "official" definitions of small-, mid-, and large-cap, even among Vanguard fund advisors, and that market capitalization ranges can change over time.
-The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2020, was \$107 billion.
+The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2020, was \$74 billion

 Stock funds can also be categorized according to whether the stocks they hold are value or growth stocks or a blend of both.
-The Growth Portfolio generally fits into the large-cap growth category.
+The International Portfolio generally fits into the category of large-cap growth stocks of companies located outside the United States.